mozilla/bedrock/docs/redirects.rst

             and `expires` headers.
         decorators: a callable (or list of callables) that will wrap the view used to redirect the user. equivalent to adding a decorator to any other view.
+        re_flags: a string of any of the characters: "iLmsux".
+Will modify the `pattern` regex based on the documented meaning of the flags (see python re module docs).
+        to_args: a tuple or list of args to pass to reverse if `to` is a url name.
+        to_kwargs: a dict of keyword args to pass to reverse if `to` is a url name.
+        prepend_locale: if true the redirect URL will be prepended with the locale from the requested URL.
+        merge_query: merge the requested query params from the `query` arg with any query params from the request.

         Usage:
         urlpatterns = [